atamburino/atamburino/README.md

 - Middlewares
 - Deployment tools such as Vercel
 - Exploring innovative ways to optimize workflows via vim, TMUX, and more.
+- AI and how / why it works
 ---

 ### 🤝 Let’s Connect!